 Washing Your Curtains

-Before you clean your curtains, loosen the draw-strings and remove hooks, weights and any other metal fittings.
-Lined curtains should always be dry cleaned.
-You can wash coated blockout curtains.
+Before you clean your curtains, loosen the draw-strings and remove hooks, weights, and any other metal fittings.
+Some types of curtains have specific washing instructions.
+You can wash coated blockout curtains, for example, but lined curtains should always be dry cleaned.

 - Always hand wash when recommended and rinse thoroughly.

-- If you use a powder detergent for hand washing, make sure that it is fully dissolved before putting the fabric in the water.
-We've found that it is better to use a liquid.
+- We recommend using liquid detergent.
+If you use a powder detergent for hand washing, make sure that it is fully dissolved before putting the fabric in the water.

 - Squeeze the fabric gently and avoid rubbing actions.

-- Treat machine-washable fabrics with care – never wash or spin them for longer than necessary, and do not wash at a higher temperature than recommended.
-We recommend washing on a gentle cycle below 40 deg.
+- Do not wash at a higher temperature than recommended — we recommend washing on a gentle cycle below 40 degrees.

 General Care for Your Curtains